Cabinet panel on security formed

-NEW DELHI: The Cabinet Committee on Security (CCS) was constituted on Wednesday.
+NEW DELHI, Jun 5: The Cabinet Committee on Security (CCS) was constituted on Wednesday.

-The present CCS, headed by Prime Minister Narendra Modi, has Defence Minister Rajnath Singh, Home Minister Amit Shah, External Affairs Minister S Jaishankar and Finance Minister Nirmala Sithataman as its members, sources in the Government said.
-(AGENCIES)
+The present CCS, headed by Prime Minister Narendra Modi, has Defence Minister Rajnath Singh, Home Minister Amit Shah, External Affairs Minister S Jaishankar and Finance Minister Nirmala Sithataman as its members, sources in the government said.

+The cabinet panels are constituted or reconstituted when a new government takes over or the cabinet undergoes a reshuffle.
+(PTI)

 Editorial